solliancenet/microsoft-mysql-developer-guide/03_GettingStarted/03_00_Getting_Started.md

 ## Creating Landing Zones

 The term *landing zone* refers to an Azure environment that supports application migration and modernization by facilitating scalability, security, governance, and more.
-Resources can be deployed to an Azure environment through the following tools.
+Resources can be deployed to an Azure environment through the following tools:

+- Azure Resource Manager Templates
+- Terraform
+- Bicept

+TODO: should this really be here?

 ### Visual Studio Code